danielnuriyev/pulumi-dagster/README.md

 # Dagster on Kubernetes with Pulumi

-Deploy Dagster to a local Kubernetes cluster using Pulumi and the official Dagster Helm chart.
+Deploy Dagster to a local Kubernetes cluster.

 ## Architecture